HEATH CONNECTS

 2 Comments

-• Thank you to Kyle Jarvis for his100 plus per cent effort on behalf of the highway Dept.
+• Thank you to Robyn Provost-Carlson and Kyle Jarvis for spreading wood chips on the Jacobs Road playground.

 Other Business